yonkahlon/Zenject/README.md

 * Modify your bindings to address problem
 * Repeat

 This works ok for small projects, but as the complexity of your project grows it is often a tedious process.
-The problem gets worse if the startup time of your application is particularly bad.
+The problem gets worse if the startup time of your application is particularly bad, or when the resolve errors only occur from factories at various points at runtime.
 What would be great is some tool to analyze your object graph and tell you exactly where all the missing bindings are, without requiring the cost of firing up your whole app.

 You can do this in Zenject out-of-the-box by executing the menu item `Edit -> Zenject -> Validate Current Scene` or simply hitting CTRL+SHIFT+V with the scene open that you want to validate.
 This will execute all installers for the current scene and construct a fully bound container.
 It will then iterate through the object graphs and verify that all bindings can be found (without actually instantiating any of them).

 Also, if you happen to be a fan of automated testing (as I am) then you can include calls to this menu item as part of your testing suite.

-## <a id="dynamic-object-graph-validation"></a>Dynamic Object Graph Validation

-The above approach great for dependencies that are attached to the dependency root, as well as any dependencies that are attached to any MonoBehaviour's that are saved into the scene, but what about classes that are instantiated at runtime via factories?
-How do you validate those object graphs?

-If you want to be thorough (and I recommend it) then you can include these object graphs as well, by overriding an extra method in your installers to declare these object graphs.
-For example, in the sample project, we define the following:

-    public class AsteroidsInstaller : MonoInstaller
-    {
-        ...
-        public override IEnumerable<ZenjectResolveException> ValidateSubGraphs()
-        {
-            return Validate<Asteroid>().Concat(
-                   Validate<ShipStateDead>(typeof(Ship))).Concat(
-                   Validate<ShipStateMoving>(typeof(Ship))).Concat(
-                   Validate<ShipStateWaitingToStart>(typeof(Ship)));
-        }
-        ...
-    }

-This information is used when validating to cover the dynamic object graphs.
-Note that in many cases the dynamically created object will get all of its required dependencies out of the container, but in some cases the dependencies will be provided manually, as extra parameters to `[Factory].Create()` (for eg. the ship state classes above).
-In these cases you need to tell Zenject to ignore these dependencies for validation by passing in a list of types.

-## <a id="implementing-idisposable"></a>Implementing IDisposable

-If you have external resources that you want to clean up when the app closes, the scene changes, or for whatever reason the composition root object is destroyed, you can do the following:

-    public class Logger : IInitializable, IDisposable
-    {
-        FileStream _outStream;

-        public void Initialize()
-        {
-            _outStream = File.Open("log.txt", FileMode.Open);
-        }

-        public void Log(string msg)
-        {
-            _outStream.WriteLine(msg);
-        }

-        public void Dispose()
-        {
-            _outStream.Close();
-        }
-    }

-Then in your installer you can include:

-    _container.Bind<Logger>().ToSingle();
-    _container.Bind<IInitializable>().ToSingle<Logger>();
-    _container.Bind<IDisposable>().ToSingle<Logger>();

-This works because when the scene changes or your unity application is closed, the unity event OnDestroy() is called on all MonoBehaviours, including the CompositionRoot class, which then triggers all objects that are bound to IDisposable

-Note that this example may or may not be a good idea (for example, the file will be left open if your app crashes), but illustrates the point  :)

 ## <a id="auto-mocking-using-moq"></a>Auto-Mocking using Moq